papierkorp/knovault/README.md

 func (p *MyNewPlugin) Execute(params map[string]string) (interface{}, error) {
-    // Implement the main functionality of your plugin here
-    // You can return a templ.Component, JSON, or any other type return "Plugin execution result", nil
+    // Implement the main functionality of your plugin here return "Plugin execution result", nil
 }